-- First step (catalogue) – compile a listing of your key vendors to be reviewed.
-Documentation is key…because you can’t assess or protect something, if you don’t know what you have.
-Start off by documenting some basic information for the vendors — such as indicating what service(s) they provide; the type of data they have access to; the level of integration with your business; the contract duration; existing compliance frameworks or regulations they need to follow, and other business factors deemed important.
+- First step (catalogue): Compile a listing of your key vendors to be reviewed.
+Documentation is vital because you can’t assess or even protect something if you don’t know what you have.
+Start by documenting some basic information for the vendors — such as indicating what service(s) they provide; the type of data they have access to; the level of integration with your business; the contract duration; existing compliance frameworks or regulations they need to follow, and other business factors deemed important.

 The timelines will vary across vendors.
-You would want to rank vendors according to their business criticality and sensitivity of information being handled by them.
+You would want to rank vendors according to their business criticality and the sensitivity of the information they handle.
 A general rule of thumb: the greater the level of access or integration, the more comprehensive and frequent the reviews should be.

 Taking a risk-intelligent approach will optimize your resources where it’s most crucial.
 Best practices suggest the following frequency for vendor reviews based on their assigned risk levels:

-What to review should be commensurate with the type of data and criticality of each vendor.
 In addition to assessing the vendor’s service performance against contractual obligations, cybersecurity reviews should also be performed.
+What to review should be proportionate to each vendor’s data type and criticality.
 Commonly used tools and activities include:

 - Review their most current audit reports (e.g., SOC 2, ISO27001, PCI DSS)